thevdm1/solidity-template1/umip_123_draft.md

 Across Defi there exists no product in which traders can express views on the rate of change of market making yields in AMM’s in a non capital intensive way.
 As swap fees are a direct proxy for volume/volatility, there are many parties that would benefit if such a product existed.
 Two groups who would likely balance short and long interest, namely:

-Potential short party: Market makers, miners, MEV searchers, Sushiswap and xSushi holders (assuming sufficient liquidity) could hedge revenues by shorting this synthetic if they believe that volume is likely to decline as all parties have revenues correlated to volume.
+**Potential short party**: Market makers, miners, MEV searchers, Sushiswap and xSushi holders (assuming sufficient liquidity) could hedge revenues by shorting this synthetic if they believe that volume is likely to decline as all parties have revenues correlated to volume.

-Potential long party: Speculators can take leveraged bets on the direction of swap fees/volume.
+**Potential long party**: Speculators can take leveraged bets on the direction of swap fees/volume/volatility.
 The leverage is implicit as taking bets on the xSushi yield through this synthetic does not require the capital intensive depositing of Sushi in return for xSushi.

 # Data Specifications: